hexojs/site/source/docs/github-pages.md

     ```
     $ git push -u origin main
     ```
   - The `public/` folder is not (and should not be) uploaded by default, make sure the `.gitignore` file contains `public/` line.
-The folder structure should be roughly similar to [this repo](https://github.com/hexojs/hexo-starter), without the `.gitmodules` file.
+The folder structure should be roughly similar to [this repo](https://github.com/hexojs/hexo-starter).

 3. Check what version of Node.js you are using on your local machine with `node --version`.
 Make a note of the major version (e.g., `v16.y.z`)
 4. In your GitHub repo's setting, navigate to **Settings** > **Pages** > **Source**.
 Change the source to **GitHub Actions** and save.